So Your Child is Heading to Court?

 Our child needs our love and support now more than ever.

 Do not explode in anger, and strain what might be already a tenuous and fragile relationship with him/her.
-He/she needs mom and dad standing close by their side, as maybe they see some other friends now distancing themselves.
-He/she needs to know mom and dad will never do that.
+Children need mom and dad standing close by their side, as maybe they see some other friends now distancing themselves.
+S/He needs to know mom and dad will never do that.

 Do not make any effort to circumvent the truth, the law, or to spare your child of the natural consequences of his/ her behavior.

-This does not mean you add to the chorus of voices telling him/her they are a terrible person because he/she made this mistake.
+This does not mean you add to the chorus of voices telling your child s/he is a terrible person because he/she made this mistake.
 It simply means you portray an unshaken confidence that “causes lead to effects,” and if you attempt to spare your child of the natural consequences of poor behavior, you send some very misleading messages to him/her, preventing the “growing up” process.

 Do not send the message that the worst things are: “You got caught,” or “You embarrassed us.”